OUR IMPACT

 A torn black-paper strip positioned against a white background.

-A person in a yellow beekeeping suit and veil standing in front of a wooden and wire mesh beekeeping apiary, with signs indicating donations from Elephant Crisis Fund and sponsored by Elephant Crisis Fund, at an outdoor location with trees and a building in the background.
+A woman in a yellow beekeeping suit and veil standing in front of a wooden and wire enclosure with signs, one indicating it is a beekeeping apiary supported by Elephant Crisis Fund, at a honey bee protection project in a rural outdoor setting with trees and hills in the background.

 At Wild Survivors, we believe that real conservation starts with people.
 From elephant protection to women’s empowerment, every impact we achieve is grounded in local leadership, long-term trust, and practical, measurable action.